tylertitsworth/5th-age-srd/Classes/Fighter.md

 One-handed weapon damage using Power Attack increases to 1d6 per level; two-handed weapon damage using Power Attack increases to 1d8 per level.

+### Power Block

+Once per battle, you can force an opponent to reroll an attack against your AC or PD.
+If you wield a shield, the reroll is at a -2 penalty.

+#### Adventurer Feat

+Increase the reroll penalty to -4 if you wield a shield and the attack is a ranged attack.

+#### Champion Feat

+When you wield a shield, also gain a +1 bonus to PD.

+#### Epic Feat

+Increase the AC bonus you gain from a shield to +2.

+### Pugilist

+You do not suffer the standard -2 penalty to unarmed attacks, and your damage die with unarmed melee attacks increases to d8.
+If you have both hands free, you gain the two-weapon fighting bonus with unarmed attacks (reroll natural 2 on the attack die).
+If you have your hands full, you can still make unarmed attacks such as kicks and head butts.
+You can use magic bracers like a monk.

+#### Adventurer Feat

+When you are grabbed by an attack, you can immediately roll a save to end the effect.

+#### Champion Feat

+When you roll damage on an unarmed attack, reroll natural 1s once.

+#### Epic Feat

+Once per battle, make an unarmed attack as a quick action.

+### Resist & Endure

+Once per battle, you may spend a recovery as a quick action to immediately reroll a save with a bonus equal to the escalation die.

+#### Adventurer Feat

+Using resist & endure is now a free action.
+Once a day, you may use this ability twice in a battle.

+#### Champion Feat

+The affected save automatically succeeds with no roll required when you spend a recovery.

+#### Epic Feat

+Your first use of resist & endure after a quick rest or full heal-up does not use up a recovery.

+### Showstopper

+When an enemy triggers an opportunity attack from you, and your opportunity attack is a natural even hit, you cause the triggering action to fail and the enemy loses that action.

+Once per battle, when an enemy engaged with you makes an attack that would not trigger an opportunity attack from you normally, you can make an opportunity attack against them anyway.

+#### Adventurer Feat

+You can use your fighter maneuvers with opportunity attacks.

+#### Champion Feat

+The triggering action fails on any hit with an opportunity attack.

+#### Epic Feat

+If an enemy disengages from you with a successful disengage check, you can still make an opportunity attack.
+However, the attack deals half damage, and you don’t prevent the opponent from moving away.

 ### Skilled Intercept

 Once per round as a free action, roll a normal save (11+) to intercept an enemy who is moving to attack one of your nearby allies.
 You can pop free from one enemy to move and intercept the attack.
 If you are engaged with more than one enemy, the others can take opportunity attacks against you.